-- 1. Repairs should be carried out only by trained personnel. - 2.
-Inform an approved dealer in case of defects and malfunctions. - Before starting off, check the rooflight for damage in the acrylic dome (tension cracks) and the winding mechanism which could arise owing to, for example, branches and other natural causes. - 4.
-Do not step in the acrylic dome. - 5.
-Close the roof light before starting off (check whether it is locked).
+- 1. Repairs should be carried out only by trained personnel. - Inform an approved dealer in case of defects and malfunctions. - Before starting off, check the rooflight for damage in the acrylic dome (tension cracks) and the winding mechanism which could arise owing to, for example, branches and other natural causes. - 4.
+Do not step on the acrylic dome. - Close the roof light before starting off (check whether it is locked).

-MINI HEKI ROOF LIGHT / DOORS
+ROOF LIGHTS / DOORS